netobserv/network-observability-console-plugin/web/docs/interfaces/Fields.md

 • `Optional` **PktDropPackets**: `number`

-Number of packets dropped by the kernel in this flow
+Number of packets dropped by the kernel

 ___